This post may contain affiliate links. Please see our disclosure policy for more details.

 a side view of strawberry jam in a mason jar with a spoon.

-I've always loved PB&J sandwiches, but becoming a mom to two littles has really elevated my appreciation for such a quick and easy breakfast, lunch, or even dinner!
+I’ve always loved a good PB&J, but becoming a mom to two littles has made me appreciate it even more!

 Ingredients